 You are sloppy, incompetent and a bit of a loser.
 This is the subliminal message you send when you head out with roughly blended contour and uneven lip-liner.
 And the best way to fix this is to apply your makeup with a magnifying mirror.

 I’ve had plenty of experience using a variety of magnification mirrors, and have put together this guide on what to look for, how they work, and different things to consider based on your personal needs and desires.
 I’ve made expensive mistakes; now you can avoid doing the same.
+(I don’t discuss particular brands of mirrors here – see this article instead for my views on the best magnifying makeup mirrors available to buy).

 Choosing the Best Magnifying Mirror